 Condition Monitoring using a Web-based IoT Platform

-Unscheduled downtimes of machinery and equipment reduce product and service turnaround times, leading to higher production costs and potential loss of revenue.
+Unscheduled downtimes of machinery and equipment leads to higher production costs and potential loss of revenue.
 IoT and web-based condition monitoring tools increase the production equipment efficiency throughout the life cycle of a machine.